“Over 90% of tech startups fail, but I never thought my baby, 99dresses, would be one of them.”

 The next day I gave notice on our office, and let someone go.
 We were already a very lean operation, but now the work of 2 was being done by 1 person on operations, and we shifted our focus to only the most essential tasks to buy us more time.

 I didn’t tell many people about what was happening.
-You’re not supposed to talk about this shit.
+You’re not supposed to talk about this.
 If someone asks how your startup is doing, you fire off some kind of positive phrase like a reflex.
 My friend gave me a hug and told me to go read ‘The Hard Thing About Hard Things’ by Ben Horowitz.
 I bought the book and sat in a coffee shop that Saturday afternoon reading it through.
 I identified so much with the struggle — I’d been through it many times before whilst aboard this emotional rollercoaster.

-I realised something: I was fucking tired — physically and emotionally.
+I realised something: I was tired — physically and emotionally.
 I wasn’t sleeping properly.
 I hadn’t been on a proper holiday since our ‘schoolies’ beach celebration straight after I finished high school in 2009.
 The holidays I had tried to go on just ended up being long strategy sessions in my head to figure out my next move whilst lying beside a pool.
 All I could think about was this damn startup and it was completely consuming me.

 I had no bandwidth for anything else.
 When someone asked what hobbies I had outside of work, I’d laugh.
 I’d recently started having mini panic attacks whilst I was doing ordinary things, like taking a shower or doing my hair.
-I felt like a shitty friend.
+I felt like a bad friend.
 I couldn’t even contemplate having a relationship (I tried that before, but yet again this startup won out over him).
 I wasn’t sure how much longer I could do this.

 My mother told me to trust my gut.
 If my gut told me that I didn’t have faith in the business, then there is no shame in winding down the company and moving onto something more productive instead of raising more money.
 I’d learned an awful lot in the past few years.